learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 We'll do a handful of methods like this one for the `Song`, `Artist`, and `Genre` classes.
 This lab is test driven, so you can follow the specs.

-<a href='https://learn.co/lessons/Active-Record-Association-Methods' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/Active-Record-Association-Methods' title='Active Record Association Methods'>Active Record Association Methods</a> on Learn.co and start learning to code for free.</p>